antennapedia/antennapedia.com/src/thick/mj_marshmallow.md

 Malcolm shoved up at him.
 "Changed my sister a fucking hundred times."

 "Thirty years ago.
 It's easier now.
-We can practice on Hugh when we get back.
+We can practice on Reeder when we get back.
 I'll scare him into shitting; you can change him."

 "Fuck you," Malcolm said, with emphasis and a gesture.